Recommendations to post-secondary students, faculty and staff about COVID-19

 The Provincial Health Officer asks you not to make assumptions about the risk of students, faculty or staff based on their ethnicity or travel history.

 Travel outside of Canada is not recommended at this time.
-Any person who has arrived in Canada from outside the country after March 12, 2020, should self-isolate for 14 days after arrival in Canada and monitor for symptoms.
+It is mandatory that any person who has arrived in Canada from outside the country self-isolate for 14 days and monitor for symptoms.

 All public gatherings or events larger than 50 people have been ordered to be cancelled for now.
 This includes indoor and outdoor sporting events, conferences, meetings, religious gatherings or other similar events.